What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student becomes extremely distressed by unexpected changes to the schedule; insists on doing things the same way every time; gets "stuck" on a topic or activity and cannot transition; cannot switch between subjects or tasks without significant support; becomes rigid and inflexible when routines are altered; difficulty recovering from frustration or errors.

-AU — primary (insistence on sameness) ADHD ED (anxiety, OCD)
+AU — primary (insistence on sameness)

 What it measures: The student's ability to regulate emotional responses appropriately for the situation — the intensity and duration of emotional reactions.
 Elevated scores indicate emotional responses that are disproportionate, prolonged, or difficult to recover from.